-Each subrecipient must provide assurances to Brandeis that it has policies and procedures that comply with the requirements of the funder or otherwise adopt this policy as their own prior to submission of externally funded research proposals or applications and execution of a written agreement between Brandeis and the subrecipient.
-Subrecipients will complete the Brandeis significant financial interest report for subrecipients if they do not have their own policy, as well as the significant financial interest disclosure for subrecipients, when applicable.
+Each subrecipient must provide assurances to Brandeis that it has policies and procedures that comply with the requirements of the funder or otherwise adopt this Policy as their own prior to submission of externally funded Research proposals or applications and execution of a written agreement between Brandeis and the subrecipient.
+Subrecipients will complete the Brandeis Significant Financial Interest Report if they do not have their own policy.

 6. Record Retention

 The Institutional Official will maintain a database of all disclosures of Significant Financial Interests, Conflict Management Plans and related documents for a period of three years from the date the final expenditure report is submitted to the agency or to the prime awardee.

 To the extent permitted by law, all disclosure forms, Conflict Management Plans and related information will be confidential.
 However, the Institution may make such information available to (1) an agency funding the Research of an Investigator, (2) to a requestor of information concerning Financial Conflict of Interest related to funding or (3) the primary entity who made the funding available to the Institution, if requested or required.
 If the Institution is requested to provide disclosure forms, Conflict Management Plans and related information to an outside entity, the Investigator will be informed of this disclosure.

 Additional Requirements on Financial Conflicts of Interest Related to Public Health Service Funding